jdesai840/explorepy/docs/usage.rst

 .. note::  It is recommended to restart the device after impedance measurement as the mechanism may introduce external noise.

-.. note:: Impedance value shown for each electrode is the sum of impedances of ground electrode and corresponding ExG electrode.
+.. note:: The impedance value displayed for each channel also depends on the impedance of the reference electrode.
+If all channel’s impedances are high, try cleaning the skin under the reference electrode more thoroughly (e.g. with alcohol, abrasive gel, EEG gel).

 .. note::  The accuracy of measured impedances are subject to environmental conditions such as noise and temperature.